liyikwai/ENGG1340/README.md

   Input and output specification
   1. Adding_Records
      - _Input_: Command 'I' or 'E' representing income or expenses, multiple combinations of 3 integer numbers indicating the day, month, year and 2 double denoting the user's income or expenses, a string for account code, a string denoting income source or expense purposes.
-     - _Output_: Confirmation with the user on his/her input.A file named "Financial_Record.txt".
+     - _Output_: Confirmation with the user on his/her input.
+A file named "Financial_Record.txt".
 2 dynamic array income[] and expense[].

   2. Offering_Basic_Information
      - _Input_: Command 'INFO'.
 Opening file "Financial_Records.txt"